This article contains information for users with Revu 2017 and below, all versions of Vu for Windows. Please note the following:

 What do I need to start a Studio Session or Project?

-- A licensed copy or fully-functional trial of Bluebeam Revu (version 8.5 or above for Sessions, version 10 or above for Projects), or Bluebeam Revu iPad
+- A licensed copy or fully-functional trial of Bluebeam Revu (version 8.5 or above for Sessions, version 10 or above for Projects) or Revu iPad

 - A valid email address so you can create your free Bluebeam Studio account, using either Revu or Revu iPad